Zelgadis87/rule-reactor/README.md

 # License

-This software is provided as-is under the [GPL 3.0 license](https://opensource.org/licenses/GPL-3.0).
+This software is provided as-is under the [AGPL 3.0 license](https://opensource.org/licenses/AGPL-3.0).